திருமண முஹூர்த்தம்

 Avoid:

-- First quarter of Magham and Moolam
+- First Patham of Magham and Moolam

-- Last quarter of Revathi
+- Last patham of Revathi

 8. Auspicious Tithis